abdulkdawson/ai-case-study/README.md

 Octoparse sits in the top 10 of the largest manufacturers of Web Scraping Software Market worldwide.

 ### Customer Reviews
->"Very user-friendly design.
-I can create the scraper for any website I want and design every detail based on my requirements."
+>*"Very user-friendly design.
+I can create the scraper for any website I want and design every detail based on my requirements.*"

-> #### A good solution for web scraping
->"Octoparse is a web scraping tool for those without coding experience.
+>*"Octoparse is a web scraping tool for those without coding experience.
 I am not a technician and I've tried some tools to help me with scraping project.
-Among these tools, Octoparse is the most affordable and there's no much limitation on the free version."
+Among these tools, Octoparse is the most affordable and there's no much limitation on the free version."*

 ## Recommendations